ELTE-DH/WebArticleCurator/README.md

 - `inside`: RE describes the content of the required filed in the HTML
 - `close`:  RE describes the right context of the required filed in the HTML

 From this three the `open-inside-close` RE is build by concatenation and used to find the field.
 The `open` and `close` part is then substituted by the field name in xml form. e.g.

     <field> content </field>

-The whole article is enclosed with the content of the `common` key currently which is __REQUIRED__ to present:
+The whole article is enclosed with the approprpiate entries of the `common` key currently which is __REQUIRED__ to present when `create_corpus` is true, `common` key also stores the `general_cleaing_rules` section which is optional:

 - `article_begin_mark`: the begin mark of a downloaded article (should be in XML form)
 - `article_end_mark`:  the end mark of a downloaded article (should be in XML form)
+- `general_cleaing_rules`: the dictionary of general rules applied to clean the HTML output in the form of RE and REPL pairs

 # Site Schemas